Make a Donation

 Home sharing is provided in individual homes in the Cowichan Valley.
 Support is provided up to 24 hours a day, 365 days a year, depending on the needs of the individual and the particular support model.
 The home-sharing coordinator’s office is located at the CCS building on Clements Street in Duncan, BC.

 For more information or to receive an application please call: Ph.
-250.746.4135 extension 240.
+250.856.2223 extension 1 or 2.
 A downloadable application form is available here:

 I am Faron John and I have lived with my Homeshare provider and roommate Jordan Cain since the end of July.
 We live on a beautiful hops farm and enjoy doing lots of different things together.
 One of the activities we have been able to do while physically distancing from others is going sailing, just the two of us, or sometimes with a couple of friends that brought their own boat and we tied up alongside.
 That way we could enjoy each other’s company while keeping our bubble small.
 One place we sailed to was the Goldstream Marina where I experienced Vanilla Coke.